Larke20/4330-assignmentGH/README.md

 Program 2: Does the sum of the two values in the program. <br />
 Program 3: Sorts the array in the program using qsort. <br />

-- all of these programs were done in C -
+- All of these programs were done in C.